automationsaan/hello-world-springboot/README.md

 - **SonarQube analysis**: Runs static code analysis.
 - **Quality Gate**: (Commented out/skipped if using SonarCloud free tier)
 - **Jar Publish**: Uploads the built JAR to JFrog Artifactory.
+- **Docker Build**: Builds the Docker image using the built JAR.
+- **Docker Publish**: Pushes the Docker image to JFrog Artifactory Docker registry.

-> Ensure Jenkins is configured with a node labeled `maven`, Java 21, Maven 3.9.9, and SonarQube/SonarCloud integration.
+> Ensure Jenkins is configured with a node labeled `maven`, Java 21, Maven 3.9.9, Docker, and SonarQube/SonarCloud integration.

 ## SonarQube/SonarCloud
 - The pipeline expects a SonarQube server named `sonarqube-server` and a scanner tool named `sonar-scanner` to be configured in Jenkins.